2013

 We knew the Network had several departments that would all need their own pages.
 Some would be more active than others, but all needed to be fed via the same CMS without breaking the design.
 Responsive, of course, so it became clear that we'd need a very modular approach.

-For the typography I chose H&FJ's Gotham Rounded for it's combination of approachability and strength, and Museo Slab as a sharp, readable serif that juxtaposes nicely against it.
+For typography I chose H&FJ's Gotham Rounded for its combination of approachability and strength, paired with Museo Slab — a sharp, readable serif that holds up well against it.

 Enso